 94% of B2B buyers are now doing their own research online before they even want to engage with a manufacturing company's salespeople.

-So, ready or not, marketing has become the new front line for manufacturers.
+So, ready or not, marketing has become a new necessity manufacturers.

 Quick Reference (jump to specific sections below)